 Its weather is generally mild, with the average daily temperature almost never going below 36°F in January and almost never exceeding the 90°F in July.
 In the wintertime the lake helps maintain a higher temperature in the surrounding region; snowfall is very rare, while the month of May can bring the most quantity of rain.

-The water temperature reaches an average of 75°F, making the Lake Como ideal for water sports.
+The water temperature reaches an average of 75°F, making Lake Como ideal for water sports.
 The upper lake area is amazing for those who love windsurfing and sailing, thanks to the strong upper lake wind.
-There are plenty of clubs and water schools for adults and children in this area, so you’ll surely find some new sport to experiment.
-Its surroundings are a huge open air gym, where you can practice different types of sport, from skiing to mountain biking to horse riding.
-Birdwatching is also possible here; one of the most important natural reserves of the area is Pian di Spagna: here you can have a fun day trekking and observing over 24 species of birds.
+There are plenty of clubs and water schools for adults and children in this area, so you’ll surely find some new sports to experiment with.
+Its surroundings are a huge open-air gym, where you can practice different types of sports, from skiing to mountain biking to horse riding.
+Birdwatching is also possible here; one of the most important natural reserves of the area is Pian di Spagna: here you can have a fun day trekking and observe over 24 species of birds.
 You can also play golf in the popular town of Lanzo or Menaggio, situated on the banks of the lake with courses of 18 holes.
 This golf course has been carved out of natural surroundings, making the golfing experience even more unique.

-You can reach these mansions on-board of wooden ‘Riva’ speedboats and enjoy strolling around its picturesque gardens.
-This style of boat is reminiscent of the 60’s and the ‘Dolce Vita’ famous era, where popular film stars were photographed on board of these luxurious speedboats on the very lake.
+You can reach these mansions on board of wooden ‘Riva’ speedboats and enjoy strolling around its picturesque gardens.
+This style of boat is reminiscent of the ’60s and the ‘Dolce Vita’ famous era, where popular film stars were photographed on board these luxurious speedboats on the very lake.
 The villas are also available to host spectacular customized weddings and private events.
 Their magical settings and stunning locations are of unrivaled quality and beauty.

 Nicoletta Lucia Paganucci